mhakman/osx-cocoa-odbc/readme.markdown

 #Prerequisites#

+OS X version 10.7 or latter is requred.
+A compatible XCode vesion is also required.
+The XCode shall support ARC (automatic reference counting).

 First and foremost you need XCode installed on your Mac.
 If you don't have it go to AppStore download and install it.
 It's free of charge.
 Test your installation by writting and running a small application.